Breman-Ajumako-Enyan District

 Breman-Ajumako-Enyan District is a former district council that was located in Central Region, Ghana.
-Originally created as an district council in 1975.
-However, on 1978, it was split off into two new district councils: Asikuma/Odoben/Brakwa District Council (capital: Breman Asikuma) and Ajumako/Enyan/Essiam District Council (capital: Ajumako).
+Originally created as a district council in 1975.
+However, on 1978, it was split off into two new district councils: Asikuma/Odoben/Brakwa District Council (capital Breman Asikuma) and Ajumako/Enyan/Essiam District Council (capital Ajumako).
 The district council was located in the northeast part of Central Region and had Breman Asikuma as its capital town.